SimonSubokLee/ston-docs-son/admin/intro.kr.rst

 Games
 ----------------------------

-Traditionally game services requires excessive bandwidth.
+Traditionally game services require excessive bandwidth.
 In addition, there are various categories in the game service from "Masterpiece games" to casual games.
-Especially explosive growth in smartphone games and proliferation thereof, diversified the game service form.
+Especially explosive growth in smartphone games and proliferation thereof diversified the game service form.

 .. figure:: img/icons_game.png
    :align: center